Ckrielle/parallel_and_distributed_computing_exercises/README.md

 It's kinda cringe to upload typical uni exercises (and not for example a good standalone uni project), but I choose to be a little cringe, never hurt anybody.
 And I hope that it can help other people in one way or another.

 Number 7 is missing, that's cause I never did it.
+Also some of them might not necessarily be 100% correct.
+But all compile and run just fine